Aggregate Production Operations (APOs): General Best Management Practices (BMPs)

 To find additional compliance information, visit Dirt, Sand, and Rock Quarries and Aggregate Processing Plants: Compliance Resources.

-To find the most current, official copy of state rules, contact the Secretary of State’s office at 512-305-9623, or visit Title 30 of the Texas Administrative Code .
+To find the most current, official copy of TCEQ rules, contact the Secretary of State’s office at 512-305-9623, or visit Title 30 of the Texas Administrative Code .

 Operating Practices for APOs

-Obtain the appropriate TCEQ authorization for your potential emissions source(s).
+Obtain the appropriate TCEQ authorizations for your APO, including authorization for potential emissions source(s) and stormwater discharge(s).

 Be a Good Neighbor